Save Our Heritage

 Hanscom Field Background

-Who is carrying their share of the load? (operations per year)
+NE Airports share of the aviation load (operations per year)

 Hanscom Field was created in the 1940's by the Massachusetts legislature with money available to states under a federal airport program.
 Its creation was controversial even then, passing the legislature by a single vote.